Record 78 women MPs in new Lok Sabha but only 3 get cabinet rank

 Grim picture of Indian women in Parliament

-In the first-ever election, only 5 per cent of the House consisted of women.
+In the first-ever election, only five per cent of the House consisted of women.
 Now, that has increased to 14 per cent.

 After swearing-in, what will happen next?

 Over 600 women have been legislators since 1962.
-Of the 543 constituencies, about half (48.4%) have never voted a woman MP since 1962.
+Of the 543 constituencies, about half (48.4 per cent) have never voted a woman MP since 1962.
 As many as 280 constituencies have voted at least one woman MP.

-The newly elected 17th Lok Sabha has the highest representation of women at 14.3% to make up a total of 78-a marked improvement from the 62 women MPs in 2014.
+The newly elected 17th Lok Sabha has the highest representation of women at 14.3 per cent to make up a total of 78-a marked improvement from the 62 women MPs in 2014.
 In the 2019 general elections, 716 women candidates contested.